 Do airlines actually own their planes?

 Airlines own about 60% of the aircraft they operate.
-Leasing makes up the other 40 percent.
+Leasing makes up the other 40%.
 Leasing continues to gain popularity due to its tax benefits and reduced capital commitments.
 Many airlines fly a mix of purchased and leased aircraft.

 How long does it take an airline to pay off a plane?

-Typically, larger airlines pay off their planes in about five to seven years.
+Typically, larger airlines pay off their planes in about 5 to 7 years.
 Smaller and discount airlines may take up to a decade to repay their financing.
 Leases can run from a few years to the better part of a decade.

 What’s the most profitable airline in the world?